Why BoatLabels.com? When did it start?

 What are the labels made of?

 The labels are made of a UV resistant layer of polyester over cast vinyl, with an acrylic adhesive.
+They are designed to hold up well in the elements - far better than something printed on a home label maker.

 What's the best way to install the labels?